hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

     through which outbound Internet traffic from the virtual network in which the gateway is created will be routed (*forced tunneling*).
 Refer to the [Azure documentation on forced tunneling](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-forced-tunneling-rm).
-    If not provided, forced tunneling is disabled.
+    If not specified, forced tunneling is disabled.

 * `sku` - (Required) Configuration of the size and capacity of the virtual network gateway.
 Valid options are `Basic`, `Standard`, `HighPerformance`, `UltraPerformance`,